modelcontextprotocol/servers/src/browserbase/README.md

-# Puppeteer
+# Browserbase

-A Model Context Protocol server that provides browser automation capabilities using Puppeteer.
-This server enables LLMs to interact with web pages, take screenshots, and execute JavaScript in a real browser environment.
+A Model Context Protocol server that provides cloud browser automation capabilities using Browserbase and Puppeteer.
+This server enables LLMs to interact with web pages, take screenshots, and execute JavaScript in a cloud browser environment.

 ## Components

 ### Tools

+- **browserbase_create_session**
+  - Create a new cloud browser session using Browserbase
+  - No required inputs

-- **puppeteer_navigate**
+- **browserbase_navigate**
   - Navigate to any URL in the browser
   - Input: `url` (string)

-- **puppeteer_screenshot**
+- **browserbase_screenshot**
   - Capture screenshots of the entire page or specific elements
   - Inputs:
     - `name` (string, required): Name for the screenshot